RC- Exercise 3

 a) Follow the labelling strategy of the English-speaking countries

 c) Introduce fruity wines as Brazil has done.

 d) Produce the wines that have become popular in the English-speaking world.

-14) Which one of the following, if true, would provide most support for Dr. Renaud’s findings about the effect of tannins?
+14) Which one of the following, if true, would provide the most support for Dr. Renaud’s findings of the effect of tannins?

 a) A survey showed that film celebrities based in France have a low incidence of coronary heart disease.